Pinterest Hidden ImagePinterest Hidden Image

 1. Sydney

-From its stunning beaches to the world-famous Sydney Opera House, located next to the Sydney harbour bridge, which offers breathtaking views from any angle and an impressive lineup of shows ranging from ballet and opera to comedy and drama.
+From its stunning beaches to the world-famous Sydney Opera House, located next to the Sydney harbor bridge, which offers breathtaking views from any angle and an impressive lineup of shows ranging from ballet and opera to comedy and drama.
 Not only can you enjoy a show at this historical building but also take part in a guided tour where you’ll learn about its fascinating history and see behind-the-scenes areas not available to visitors on their own.

 Situated at the heart of Chinatown, Paddy’s Market has been a mainstay of Sydney since 1834 and is home to over 1000 stalls selling everything from fresh produce to souvenirs.
 This vibrant marketplace is a great way for visitors to get immersed in the city's culture, with its bustling atmosphere and colorful displays.

 The market is open seven days a week and offers something different every day.
-During daylight hours, shoppers can take their pick from an array of fresh fruit and vegetables, seafood, clothing and more - while after dark Paddy’s transforms into a lively entertainment hub with street performers providing music, comedy and theatre shows throughout the night.
+During daylight hours, shoppers can take their pick from an array of fresh fruit and vegetables, seafood, clothing and more - while after dark Paddy’s transforms into a lively entertainment hub with street performers providing music, comedy and theater shows throughout the night.

 Bondi Beach in Sydney is one of the most iconic beaches in Australia.
 Located just 8km from the city’s center, Bondi Beach is a vibrant beachside community full of life and energy.
 Relaxing on the golden sands or swimming in the waves, Bondi Beach is perfect for escaping from reality.